Navid200/xDrip/docs/Nightscout/FreeDNS.md

 After logging in, you can see your user ID at the top right corner.
 ![](./images/FD_userID.png)

 You will need your user ID and password later to use the FreeDNS Setup utility.
-Please remember your user password.
+Please take note.
 <br/>

 ---